Fox Route 4

 Wansford

-Nassington and Warmington
+Nassington & Warmington

 Yarwell Lock, next to Yarwell Mill and its camping and caravan site, follows before we pass the village of Nassington, set back from the main channel of the river.
 After yet another old mill beside Elton Lock you travel beside the woods before coming to your final lock at Warmington.